-Our 6th grade students are currently working on their Fire and Forests Unit in science, learning about strategies and techniques for fighting fires, or letting them burn according to natural cycles.
+During their Fire and Forests Unit in science, our 6th grade students learned about strategies and techniques for fighting fires, or for letting them burn according to natural cycles.

-We are fortunate that two Kirby alumni serve our community as part of the Felton Fire Protection force; Ian Jones and Zach Ackermann.
+Two Kirby alumni, Ian Jones and Zach Ackermann, serve our community as part of the Felton Fire Protection force.
 Firefighter Ackemann visited Kirby to talk with students about wildfires.
 After his presentation, and some very astute questions by our class, we went outside to see how a grass fire burns.

 Using a patch of grass and earth from our own campus which we moved to the blacktop for safety, we saw how quickly dried grasses catch and just how fast flames move across light, flash fuels.